TorMap/tormap/README.md

 ### Run development servers

 Make sure you have installed all requirements.
-The `./run` script will start the backend and frontend servers in separate terminals.
+The `./run` script will start the backend and frontend servers in separate terminals/tabs.
+If you have tmux installed, a new tmux session named `tormap` will be started.
 Once you kill the terminal, the server is shutdown.
 The backend console will stay at an executing percentage below `100%`.
 This is normal behaviour with Gradle & Spring Boot.

 - Linux: Type `./run` or `bash ./run`
 - Windows: Type `run.bat`